modernish/modernish/README.md

   though POSIX specifies octal. (older mksh, 2013-ish versions)
 * `BUG_NOUNSETEX`: Cannot assign export attribute to variables in an unset state; exporting a variable immediately sets it to the empty value.
+  However, the empty variable is still not actually exported until assigned to, declared `readonly`, or otherwise modified.
   (zsh \< 5.3)
 * `BUG_OPTNOLOG`: on dash, setting `-o nolog` causes `$-` to wreak havoc: trying to expand `$-` silently aborts parsing of an entire argument,